l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     $ vagrant ssh c62a174 -c "curl localhost:8080"
     Hello World

 ## Haven't you said identical?
-How to customize the Docker host
+How to customise the Docker host

 On platforms that don't support containers, by default Vagrant spins up a Tiny Core Linux (boot2docker) Docker host.
 If our CI, staging or production environment don't run boot2docker (hopefully) we have a gap between our environments.
 That is virtually a breach.
 Let's try to fix it.